Cognigy/Documentation/docs/en/docs/ai/flow-nodes/flow-nodes-overview.md

 ### [Lookup](./logic/lookup.md)

 The Lookup Node acts as a switch between different options.
-A certain type of input (e.g. Intents) is evaluated and based on the value, a certain branch is executed.
+A certain type of input (for example, Intents) is evaluated and based on the value, a certain branch is executed.

 ???+ info "Coming from Cognigy version 3.x?"
     The **Lookup Node** was previously known as the **Switch Node**.